Braincabin/Notes/number-systems.md

 print(int('123', 8))
 ```
 This will output 83.
-The first arguement is the number (as a string) in any base and the second optional arguement is the base.
+The first argument is the number (as a string) in any base and the second optional argument is the base.
 Without any second arguement `int` interprets the string as a base 10 number.